wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/creating-custom-policies.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about how to create custom Security Configuration Assessment (SCA) policies with Wazuh and discover some examples.
+  :description: Learn more about how to create custom Security Configuration Assessment (SCA) policies in Wazuh and discover some examples.

 Creating custom SCA policies
 ----------------------------